Sustainability

 Sapporo Breweries / POKKA SAPPORO Food & Beverage

-Sapporo Breweries and POKKA SAPPORO request their suppliers use the CSR Procurement Survey to conduct self-evaluations regarding each item of concrete action outlined in the Sapporo Group Supplier Sustainability Procurement Guidelines.
+Sapporo Breweries and POKKA SAPPORO request their suppliers use the Sustainability Procurement Survey to conduct self-evaluations regarding each item of concrete action outlined in the Sapporo Group Supplier Sustainability Procurement Guidelines.
+The companies also ask their suppliers to sign an agreement on the procurement guidelines in order to increase their understanding and cooperation with the procurement guidelines.

 Sapporo Breweries also tasks company representatives with carrying out annual evaluations of its suppliers’ initiatives.
-For packaging and container material suppliers with whom it shares particularly large volumes of business, Sapporo Breweries and POKKA SAPPORO hold Supplier Exchange Meetings.
-At these exchange meetings, representatives from Sapporo Breweries and POKKA SAPPORO purchasing and manufacturing departments visit suppliers and inspect their quality control procedures.
-These meetings are named “exchange meetings” as they also provide an opportunity for Sapporo Breweries, POKKA SAPPORO, and their suppliers to share knowledge on a wide range of topics, including employee training and sustainability initiatives.
-Sapporo Breweries and POKKA SAPPORO hold Supplier Exchange Meetings with each supplier once every three years; several meetings are held with different suppliers every year.
+For packaging and container material suppliers with whom it shares particularly large volumes of business, Sapporo Breweries holds Supplier Exchange Meetings.
+At these exchange meetings, representatives from Sapporo Breweries purchasing and manufacturing departments visit suppliers and inspect their quality control procedures.
+These meetings are named “exchange meetings” as they also provide an opportunity for Sapporo Breweries and its suppliers to share knowledge on a wide range of topics, including employee training and sustainability initiatives.
+Sapporo Breweries holds Supplier Exchange Meetings with each supplier once every three years; several meetings are held with different suppliers every year.

-Before commencing transactions with new suppliers, Sapporo Breweries and POKKA SAPPORO ensure open lines of communication, and carry out factory inspections and quality risk diagnoses.
+Before commencing transactions with new suppliers, Sapporo Breweries ensures open lines of communication, and carries out factory inspections and quality risk diagnoses.

 CSR Questionnaire Chart CSR Questionnaire Chart